peniakoff/peniakoff.github.io/about.md

 permalink: /about/
 ---

-I'm Tom Miller, born in the Poland.
+I'm Tomasz (eng. <span style="font-style: italic;">Tom</span>) Miller, born in the Poland.
 It's just my beggining with a Github and other programming experiences.